libis/workflow/README.md

     end
 ```

-As seen above, the task should define a method called process_item that takes one argument.
+As seen above, the task should define a method called process that takes one argument.
 The argument will be a
 reference to the work item that it needs to perform an action on.
 The task has several option to progress after
 performing its actions:
 * return.
 This is considered a normal and successful operation result.
 After a successful return the item's status will